 Middle East: 'Short-range projectile' killed Haniyeh — Iran

-Check back here for more updates on Israel, Lebanon, Gaza and other parts of the Middle East on Saturday, August 3.
+You can read below for a summary of events concerning Israel, Lebanon, Gaza and other parts of the Middle East from Saturday, August 3.

 US embassy tells citizens to leave Lebanon on 'any ticket available'